chigozzdevv/tossr/README.md

 - MagicBlock VRF for verifiable 32‑byte randomness
 - TEE (Trusted Execution Environment) for private outcome generation with attestations

 Each betting round follows: Predict → Lock → Reveal → Settle.
-Rounds can be delegated to ER for fast betting and reveal, then anchored back to Solana’s base layer for durability.
+We use base-first flow for user bets and VRF (to interop with base-native ops like ATA creation), then leverage ER for fast reveal and settlement, and finally anchor state back to Solana base.

 ## Monorepo Layout